 Taking the step to get a DNA test done can go a long way in helping you find the best treatment for your needs.

 Antidepressants should make you feel better, not worse.
 Whether you’re experiencing debilitating side effects or your antidepressants don’t work at all, genetic testing can help you find a better treatment for your needs.
-At ClarityX, we offer three simple methods of DNA testing:
+At ClarityX, we offer a simple method of DNA testing through saliva collection.

-Through our mental wellness test, we can examine your DNA and predict your reaction to several of the most commonly used antidepressants.
-We also offer a molecular advisor that can explain your results and treatment options.
+Through our Mindwell, we can examine your DNA and predict your reaction to several of the most commonly used antidepressants.
 Take control of your health by getting a DNA test today!